TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design.md

 11. Must contain a gantt chart detailing **all** tasks that will be necessary to complete the detail design and analytical verification and by whom the tasks will be completed. (this includes any skill acquisition that will be necessary)

 ### Introduction

-In this case, the goal of the introduction section is not to persuade.
-Rather, in a design document, the introduction is intended to reintroduce the fully formulated problem.
+The introduction is intended to reintroduce the fully formulated problem.

 #### Restating the Fully Formulated Problem

 The fully formulated problem is the overall objective and scope complete with the set of shall statements.
 This was part of the project proposal.
 However, it may be that the scope has changed.
 So, state the fully formulated problem in the introduction of the conceptual design and planning document.
 For each of the constraints, explain the origin of the constraint (customer specification, standards, ethical concern, broader implication concern, etc).

 The project **must** include 1 or more constraints (shall statements) originating from each of the following: broader impacts, ethical considerations, and engineering standards.

 ### Background